zerminewajid/DevelopersHub-AI-ML-Internship/task6/README.md

 The project folder includes visual outputs that can be used as screenshots in GitHub.

 ## How to Run
-1. Open `task6_house_price.ipynb` in Jupyter Notebook or VS Code.
+1. Open `task6_house_price.ipynb` in VS Code.
 2. Install the required Python packages if needed.
-3. Run the notebook cells sequentially to reproduce the full analysis and model evaluation.
+3. Run the Script to reproduce the full analysis and model evaluation.

-## Notes
-- Keep the repository organized so the notebook, figures, and any saved outputs are easy to inspect.